Pattern archetype

 The previous version no longer fits.
 The next hasn't formed yet.

-Purpose and Soul & Inner Life are both low with high variance across the other dimensions.
+Purpose and Inner Life & Meaning are both low with high variance across the other dimensions.
 This isn't a performance problem — it's a being problem.
 The person is in genuine transition where the version of themselves or their life that made sense before no longer fits.
+For some, this manifests as restless dissatisfaction with a life that objectively looks successful; for others, it arrives as a quiet emptiness after a role or relationship that defined them has ended.
+The disorientation is the defining feature — not depression, not burnout, but the specific experience of standing between two versions of yourself with neither one fully available.

 Dimension profile